 Space Place is housed in Carter Observatory, named after Charles Rooking Carter, an English immigrant who gifted £2,240 from his estate to the Royal Society of New Zealand.
 The building was designed by architect William Gray Young.
 Featuring bold red brickwork and clean profiles with well-balanced square shapes.
 A sundial sits to the right of the building, which was gifted to the gardens to commemorate the 150th anniversary of the Plimmer family settling in Wellington.

 During school terms, the centre is working with school groups, and open to the public, Tuesday and Friday evenings and weekends, while during school holidays it is open every day.
 There is no better place to learn about the beauty and the greatness of the universe around us than at Space Place.

 - Telescope viewing: Tuesday, Thursday and Saturday night public viewing sessions (weather dependent)

-Please note that during school holidays we are open daily.
+Please note that during the school holidays we are open daily.
 To confirm our opening hours please check our website.

 Ticket Prices as below -

 Gold Card Holder / NZ Student (NZ ID required): $12